 You’re never quite sure how people will react when you tell them you enjoy prickly (really sharp) needles marching up and down your face.
 Smoother, tighter skin, check!
 Under-eye bags gone, check!
 Acne scars visibly smaller, check!
 Is there nothing derma rollers can’t do?
-While you may be tempted to try these one nifty devices, we suggest you first understand how it works.
+While you may be tempted to try one of these nifty devices, we suggest you first understand how it works.
 Word of warning from one who knows: even though these are touted as at-home products, it’s best to let a qualified technician or dermatologist use it on your face at least the first time so you know how much pressure to apply and what to expect.
 Let’s get rolling!

 What is a derma roller?